Ciccio Cappuccio: Head-in-chief of the Camorra

+Naples was divided into 12 districts at the time, and the criminal activities in each district were headed by a caposocietà (or capintrito).
+These ringleaders elected a capintesta (head-in-chief), the general head of the Neapolitan Camorra, which for a long period corresponded to the caposocietà of the Vicaria district to the east of the city, between the prisons and the courts.
+There the command of the organisation remained in the hands of the Cappuccio family for quite some time.

-In 1869, he was elected as the capintesta (head-in-chief) of the Camorra by the twelve district heads (capintriti), succeeding Salvatore De Crescenzo after a short interregnum.
+In 1869, Ciccio Cappuccio was elected as the capintesta of the Camorra by the twelve district heads (capintriti), succeeding Salvatore De Crescenzo after a short interregnum.
 Both Cappuccio and De Crescenzo were arrested on 6 October 1869, with some 80 other camorristi.
 He was released after a month, and rumour has it that the arrest was merely a plot so that Cappuccio could thank the Camorra inmates for his election and hear their demands.

 After his release from prison, Cappuccio left the Imbrecciata and moved to the elegant Via Nardones.
 Close to his house he opened a vrennaiuolo shop selling bran and carob at the piazza San Ferdinando.
-The sale of those commodities allowed him, like many other camorristi, to control the ranks of the crews of coachmen, on which he imposed the purchase of fodder for their horses.
-He also facilitated money lending at usury rates.
-The shop was also a way to get involved in the lucrative business of the sale of horses released by the military.
+The criminal control of the horse 'supply chain' was a fundamental segment of camorristic activity, in which most ringleaders, including Cappuccio, operated first and foremost.
+Criminal control began at auctions of the army's horse scraps, which were hoarded at low prices, thanks to the elimination of competition.
+The second step was the trade in bran and locust beans for animal feed, and this was the official activity carried out by many of the ringleaders.
+The sale of those commodities allowed them to control the ranks of the crews of coachmen and stable boys, on which they imposed the purchase of fodder for their horses.
+They also facilitated money lending at usury rates.

+Cappuccio's stature as a powerful crime boss rose not only within the Camorra, but also in powerful circles of the Neapolitan society.
+He was approached by the police chief of Naples, Ermanno Sangiorgi, the same one who in 1898 in Sicily would write one of the first reports on the Sicilian Mafia.
+Sangiorgi asked Cappuccio to recover a gold watch studded with gems stolen from Baroness Nicotera-Ricco, wife of the then Minister of the Interior, Giovanni Nicotera.
+A few years later, Cappuccio's intercession proved necessary to also recover the gold snuff box stolen from Michele Pironti, Attorney General and future Minister of Justice.